4-6 Boneless/Skinless Chicken Thighs (or breast)

-While the chicken in simmering, let us make the Fresh Roasted Salsa.
+While the chicken is simmering, let us make the Fresh Roasted Salsa.
 Preheat your oven to Broil.
 On a large sheet pan sprayed with cooking spray, place the cut tomato and jalapeño cut side down, the onion and the garlic.
 Give a light spray with the cooking spray and broil until they become charred and very fragrant.

 Place roasted veggies in a blender and process until smooth.

-Heat 1 tbsp canola oil in a large skilled and add the processed salsa.
+Heat 1 tbsp canola oil in a large skillet and add the processed salsa.
 To this add 1 tbsp Taco Tuesday and the 1 cup of reserved cooking liquid from the chicken.
 Simmer until thick and bubbly, about 20 minutes.

 To serve remove the skewers and lay taquito’s side by side on a plate.
-Add a ladle full of the Fresh Roasted Salsa, handful of shredded lettuce and a bit of quest fresco.
+Add a ladle full of the Fresh Roasted Salsa, handful of shredded lettuce and a bit of queso fresco.
 This is a beautiful dish and so flavorful!

 I hope you enjoy as much as we did!